 Our Verdict · Travel Insurance

-Our opinion on RBC Avion Visa Infinite Travel Insurance
+Our take on travel insurance for the RBC Avion Visa Infinite

 Strong cancel and unlimited medical.
 Two clocks you have to watch.
 That combination is what the RBC Avion travel insurance actually buys you.
 The emergency medical limit is unlimited, in excess of your provincial plan.
 Here is the catch most cardholders miss: it lasts the first 15 days of a trip if you are under 65, and just 3 days once you turn 65.
 Day 16 with no top-up, or day 4 for a 66-year-old, and a U.S. hospital bill of $20,000 to $80,000 is yours.
 RBC sells a paid top-up to extend the window, which is the move for older travellers and longer trips.
 Trip cancellation pays $1,500 per person up to $5,000 per account, across 13 covered reasons including illness, a government travel advisory, and a carrier delay.
 Interruption runs higher at $5,000 per person and $25,000 per account.
 The cancellation cap is the soft spot: a $4,000 vacation package cancelled for a covered reason leaves the balance on you.
 The rest of the suite is genuinely full for a $120 card.
 You get $500,000 travel accident, $250 flight delay at a 4-hour trigger, $500 delayed baggage, and $2,500 hotel burglary.
 The one real hole is lost or stolen baggage, which this card does not cover at all.
 If you travel under 65 and book trips you might have to cancel, the Avion earns its fee.
 If you are 65 or older, budget for the top-up before you go.